dylan-bernard87/LDB-bot-discord/README.md

 # Bot Discord
-## Features :
+## Commands :
-Command which propose to select among a list of games, and invoc 'The last games of the bros'.
-Datas are store in database to avoid spam and abuse.

-## How to configure this bot to Test it ?
+&invoke game
+&bros @tag1 @tag2 ..
+&player
+&help

+## Configure .env
-First create a '.env' at the root of this projects and add the following keys :
+- Create an .env file at the root of the project
  * KEYCLIENT='xxx' :  It's the discord key that you generate when you manage your bot.
+ * DATABASE_URL='' : Url of the mongo database
+ * DATABASE_NAME='' : Name of the mongo database

+ ## Technologies used
+ Node.js
+ MongoDb